aswatyn/throttling-app/README.md

 }
 ```

-The default limits are 3 request in 60s
+The default limits are 3 request in 60s.
-This can configured in env file
+This can be configured from env file.
     `TIME_INTERVAL_IN_SEC=60`  // time interval in seconds
     `REQUEST_LIMIT=3 ` // no of requests